About IS3NA

 Imbach-Townsend Award

-The Imbach-Townsend Award was established in 2006 to honor the two scientists who founded the International Round Tables in 1972, namely Jean-Louis Imbach and Leroy B. Townsend.
+The Imbach-Townsend Award was established in 2006 to honor the two scientists who founded the International Round Tables in 1972, namely Profs.
+Jean-Louis Imbach and Leroy B. Townsend.
 Each of these scientists made seminal contributions to the area of nucleosides, nucleotides and nucleic acids during their careers.
-Dr. Imbach focused on the synthesis of nucleosides and oligonucleotides with carbohydrate modifications, as well as on nucleoside monophosphate prodrugs.
-The main focus of Dr. Townsend's research was on nucleosides with various altered heterocyclic bases.
-Their seminal contributions will continue to be regularly cited in scientific literature.
+Prof. Imbach focused on the synthesis of nucleosides and oligonucleotides with carbohydrate modifications, as well as on nucleoside monophosphate prodrugs.
+The main focus of Prof. Townsend's research was on nucleosides with various altered heterocyclic bases.
+Their seminal contributions continue to be regularly cited in scientific literature.

 The Imbach-Townsend award is made to a scientist at each International Round Table based upon the following criteria: